basboot/decode_drawings/README.md

 ## Camera Intrinsics

-Both OpenCV and mathematical approaches failed at estimating the camera intrinsics (shame on me! 😅).
+Both OpenCV and mathematical approaches failed at estimating the camera intrinsics - shame on me! :-(

 I therefore used a ruler and visually estimated the horizontal field of view at 60 degrees, assuming square pixels and an intrinsic point exactly at the center of the screen.